dosco/graphjin/docs/guide.md

       ...
 ```

-Even tracing data is availble in the Super Graph web UI if tracing is enabled in the
-config.
-By default it is for development.
+Even tracing data is availble in the Super Graph web UI if tracing is enabled in the config.
+By default it is enabled in development.
+Additionally there you can set `debug: true` to enable http request / response dumping to help with debugging.

 ![Query Tracing](/tracing.png "Super Graph Web UI Query Tracing")